-New research finds flu shot effective regardless of circulating flu strainJune 25th, 2013 in Diseases, Conditions, Syndromes /
+New research finds flu shot effective regardless of circulating flu strainJune 25, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 New research out of St. Michael's Hospital has found that despite popular belief, the flu shot is effective in preventing the flu, even if the virus going around does not match the vaccine.